JeffDeCola/jeffCoin/README.md

   * **BroadcastThisNode()** Broadcasts thisNode to the Network
     * **ADDNEWNODE** Request

-The guts will deal directly with the nodeList,
+The guts deal directly with the nodeList,

 * NODELIST
   * **loadNodeList()** Loads the entire nodeList